Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 )
 ```

-Assuming there is a list of documents available and a running couchbase database you can write/index those in Couchbase, e.g.:
+Assuming there is a list of documents available and a running Couchbase database, you can write/index those in Couchbase, e.g.:

 ```python
 from haystack import Document